The CodeMySpec Method

 Automated

-Context Design Sessions orchestrator generates designs from stories
+Design Sessions orchestrator generates validated designs from architecture

 Generate tests from design documents